 Graphic designer Amanda Jane Jones — a self-described homebody — lives with her husband Cree and their two young children in Hyde Park, Chicago.
 As the founding art director of Kinfolk and other design positions, she helped create the simple, natural style that’s become so popular in home decor these days.
 Here’s a peek into their new apartment…

 Sofa: Article.
 Framed print above sofa: Block Shop.
 Coffee table: vintage, similar.
 Black floor lamp: Schoolhouse Electric.
 Rug: Article.
 (From the top photo) Leaning ladder: West Elm.
 Chair: Gus Modern.
 Wood floor lamp: Blu Dot.
 Book storage rack: Schoolhouse Electric.
 Fireplace surround: Fireclay Tile.
 Mirrors: vintage.
 Watering can MÛR.

-You have such a signature aesthetic.
 How do you want your home to feel?

-I need my space to be simple and meaningful.
+Simple and meaningful.
 Our home is a mix of old and new.
 I get bored with things quickly, so it’s easier to get wooden and neutral basics (rug, sofa, etc.) and add in color with accessories.

 Have you and Cree ever felt differently about something — like the wagon wheel coffee table in When Harry Met Sally?

 When we were first married, we painted our front room bright yellow.
 We both hated it, but thought the other loved it.
 We didn’t realize until a whole year later that we both disliked it so much and laughed so hard.
 Newlywed lesson learned.